-People have been settling near rivers for millennia, relying on them for transportation, energy, food and, most importantly, water.
-But despite the many perks of waterfront property, this prime real estate is also haunted by a hidden danger: floods.
+People have been settling near water for millennia, relying on it for transportation, energy, food and, most importantly, water.
+But despite its many benefits, this prime real estate is also haunted by a hidden danger: floods.
 And thanks to growing human populations and wilder weather from global warming, the threat of flooding is forecast to rise in many parts of the world for decades to come.

 Floods aren't a new problem, of course.
 Even the first human fishing camps likely suffered when rivers flooded.
 But the stakes grew higher as populations swelled, and when early farmers found rich soil along river banks — leading to permanent settlements in floodplains — the stage was set for future disasters.
 Man-made dams have since reduced death tolls from floods, but economic losses continue to surge as cities expand near water.

 Global warming is expected to worsen this trend, since warmer temperatures make more water evaporate, pumping more moisture into the atmosphere.
-Still, floods can't be directly tied to climate change, points out Mike Halpert of the U.S. Climate Prediction Center.
+Still, individual floods can't be directly tied to climate change, points out Mike Halpert of the U.S. Climate Prediction Center.

-Too many factors are involved, Halpert explains, including local geography, ground cover, long-term precipitation and climate trends like El Niño, La Niña or the Arctic Oscillation.
-The annual floods that strike the Red River in North Dakota and Minnesota, for example, are spurred by spring rains as well as months of winter snow.
+Too many factors are involved, he says, including local geography, ground cover, long-term precipitation and climate trends like El Niño, La Niña or the Arctic Oscillation.
+The annual floods of the Red River in North Dakota and Minnesota, for example, are spurred by spring rains as well as months of winter snow.
 "When you put 4 feet of snow on the ground and then you get warm temperatures, or you get a nice warm rain on top of it, that's a prime setup for flooding," Halpert says.
-Elsewhere, the record-breaking 2011 Mississippi River floods came after an unusually snowy winter was followed by intense spring storms, trends that many blame on the Arctic Oscillation as well as a southerly jet stream, and even La Niña.
+Elsewhere, record-breaking Mississippi River floods have been triggered by unusually snowy winters and intense spring storms, while many coastal states have been inundated as slow-moving tropical storms dump record amounts of rain.